elvis-epx/sdr/LoRaMaDoR/README.md

 packet ID.
 Together with the source callsign, it uniquely identifies the packet within the network in a 20-minute time window.

-Keys (naked or not) must be composed of letters and numbers only, and must start with a letter.
+Keys (naked or not) must be composed of capital letters and numbers only, and must start with a letter.
 Values may be composed of any characters except those used as delimiters in the header (space, comma, equal, etc.)

+A value can be empty and this should be handled different from a naked key e.g. in `A=,B`, B is naked while A has a value, which is an empty string.
+Implementations should allow for this distinction.

 Predefined parameters: